thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 ## Closing Discussion

-Analysis of trends on Twitter for posts with photos by different university departments over a 2-week period from 1/24/24 to 2/7/24 does not show any department with 100% alt-text use.
-However, the trend reveals a clear opportunity for UCI departments to increase alt-text usage, to approach the example of URI Graduate School of Oceanography or UC San Diego/Scripps Institution of Oceanography.
+Analysis of trends on Twitter for posts with photos by 4 different university departments (2 - UCI, 1 - UCSD, 1 - URI) over a 2-week period from 1/24/24 to 2/7/24 shows that no department uses alt-text with 100% compliance.
+UCI's department of Social Ecology is particularly notable for publishing 68 posts total at a rate of 5 photos/day, with less than 10% containing alt-text.
+The lack of any alt-text from UCI Earth System Science (ESS) also reveals a clear opportunity to increase alt-text usage and follow the example of other geoscience departments, URI Graduate School of Oceanography and Scripps Institution of Oceanography.

 <img src="/images/Twitter_posts_jan_24.svg"  width="75%" height="75%" alt = "Bar chart showing number Twitter posts with images with and without alt-text since Jan 24 (2 weeks) for different university groups.
 UCI Social Ecology posts the most images without alt-text, whereas Scripps Ocean posts the most images with alt-text.">